AlGepe/OmniSnippets_JS/docs/generalTips/monitoring/googleAnalytics.rst

 Where did the traffic come from?
 --------------------------------

-In GA, it talks about the medium of a visitor to a webpage.
+In GA, it describes how a visitor came to a webpage.
 Let's look at the different types:

 * **Organic** — Google search and other search engines.
 This is basically the traffic as discussed in the :ref:`Google Search Console <searchConsole>` section of the Handbook.
-* **Referral** — links from other websites.
+* **Referral** — Links from other websites.
 In the case of marketing calculators, links on newspaper websites, Reddit, etc.
-* **(none)** — direct traffic or unknown.
+* **(none)** — Direct traffic or unknown.
 The visitor directly typed the URL into the browser or it is an unknown source.
 It is also common for some newspaper sites to be sneaky and **hide their links** from GA.
-* **Emails** — newsletters, etc. We won't get much in this category, as we don't send out newsletters any more.
+* **Emails** — Newsletters, etc. We won't get much in this category, as we don't send out newsletters any more.
-* **Social** — social media, such as Facebook, Twitter, etc.
+* **Social** — Social media, such as Facebook, Twitter, etc.

 Opening Google Analytics for a calculator
 -----------------------------------------